 Like I mentioned above, posting quality content on your blog is far more important than posting on a daily basis.
 When I first started this blog I was posting five days per week, but they weren’t quality posts and didn’t provide a lot of value to my readers.

-Now I post twice per week but am posting longer content and am able to provide significantly more value.
+Now I post once per week but am posting longer content and am able to provide significantly more value.
 When it comes to quality versus quantity, quality is always more important.
-One weekly post of 1,000 words that provides a ton of value is preferable to 5 short posts that aren’t providing real benefit to your readers.
+One weekly post of 1,000d or more words that provides a ton of value is preferable to 5 short posts that aren’t providing real benefit to your readers.

 Your Blog is Too Broad

-I think “lifestyle” blogs and blogs that talk about several topics are fine and obviously can still be super successful.
+I think “lifestyle” blogs and blogs that talk about several topics are fine and obviously can still be super successful (although it’s definitely a tougher market for newer bloggers).
 However, you’re going to struggle to retain readers if you have a blog that talks to everyone about everything.
 While I blog about several different topics, there is a common thread between all of them that allows me to have a very specific type of reader.
 And multiple reader surveys in the past have told me that is exactly who is reading my blog.

-So if you’re opposed to the idea of choosing a niche for your website, that’s okay.
-But try to narrow down your target reader as specifically as possible.
+So if you’re opposed to the idea of choosing a niche for your website, at least try to narrow down your target reader as specifically as possible.
 Because when those readers find your blog, they’re going to stick around because they will feel like each and every post is written just for them.

 Your Writing Has No Personality